 Speaking of bus stops, knowing where the transportation center is located is helpful when trying to figure out how to get to places.
 I have an entire post about using the bus system at college linked below.

-While I didn’t have my own car on campus, parking garages are another great landmark to learn when navigating campus, and also provide an easy pick up or drop off location for ridesharing services.
+While I didn’t have my own car on campus until my brother became a student, parking garages are another great landmark to learn when navigating campus, and also provide an easy pick up or drop off location for ridesharing services.